rosieRRRRR/UDC/README.md

 ## **19. Privacy Considerations (Informative)**

-UCI evaluates behavioural admissibility using structured admission context and predicate signals.
+UDC evaluates behavioural admissibility using structured admission context and predicate signals.
 Raw prompt contents are explicitly excluded from rule evaluation, and this specification does not mandate telemetry, centralised logging, or data exfiltration.
 Privacy properties are therefore deployment-specific and controlled by the host environment.

 ---